segmentio/segment-docs/src/reverse-etl/index.md

 4. [Create Mappings](#step-4-create-mappings)

 ### Step 1: Add a Source
 A Source is where your data originates from.
 Traditionally in Segment, a [Source](/docs/connections/sources/#what-is-a-source) is a website, server library, mobile SDK, or cloud application which can send data into Segment.
-In Reverse ETL, your data warehouse acts as the Source.
+In Reverse ETL, your data warehouse is the Source.

 > info ""
 > Reverse ETL supports BigQuery and Snowflake as sources and is actively working on adding more.
 If you'd like to request Segment to add a particular source, please note it on the [feedback form](https://airtable.com/shrdu5cW06LsuZvXN){:target="_blank"}.